 Water Intake and Weight Loss

-Many people search for water intake for weight loss.
-Water can support healthy habits, but it does not directly burn body fat by itself.
-Its biggest value is often in helping you stay hydrated and replacing higher-calorie drinks.
+Water can support healthy habits, but it does not directly burn body fat on its own.
+Its biggest value is helping you stay hydrated and, in many cases, replacing higher-calorie drinks.

 Helpful Habit